awsdocs/amazon-efs-user-guide/doc_source/troubleshooting.md

 **Action to Take**

-This issue occurs on NFSv4 clients and on RHEL 6 clients using NFSv4\.1 because these NFS clients serialize NFS OPEN and CLOSE operations\.
+This issue occurs on Network File System version 4 \(NFSv4\) clients and on RHEL 6 clients using NFSv4\.1 because these NFS clients serialize NFS OPEN and CLOSE operations\.
 Use NFS protocol version 4\.1 and one of the suggested [Linux distributions](#recommend.linux.dist) that does not have this issue\.

 If you can't use NFSv4\.1, be aware that the Linux NFSv4\.0 client serializes open and close requests by user ID and group IDs\.
 This serialization happens even if multiple processes or multiple threads issue requests at the same time\.
 The client only sends one open or close operation to an NFS server at a time, when all of the IDs match\.
 To work around these issues, you can perform any of the following actions:
 + You can run each process from a different user ID on the same Amazon EC2 instance\.